jhowbhz/admincms/README.md

-# CMSLite create by agencia3web.com
+# CMSLite create by jhowjhoe
 CMSLite 1.1